JZacharyG/canary/README.md

 And just like that, you should be up and running!
 (If not, please send me an email.
 This is definitely something I would like to know about.)

 A word of caution: I have only tested this on a 64-bit machine running OS X, compiled with Clang.
-Canary currently uses some builtin functions that are defined in gcc and Clang, but are perhaps not defined for other compilers.
-If you have a different setup, I would be very interested in hearing what goes wrong.
+Canary currently uses some builtin functions that are defined in gcc and Clang, but it should switch to reasonable alternatives if you use a different compiler.

 ##Usage
 Let's say you can't remember how to get K\_3,3 as a minor of the Petersen graph.
 Don't worry, we've all been there.